matthias-reis/carda-gatsby/content/articles/2022/08/arctangent-feat-waterbear.md

 ## You can join WaterBear for free

 WaterBear is full of locally told stories, NGO campaigns, on-the-ground grassroot outreach, volunteering, and eco-travel documentaries.
 The goal is to inspire people to start making a difference.
 So if this sounds good for you: just join.
-I can tell you from my personal experience that it doesn't hurt, and it is worth the three minutes it takes to create an account.
+I can tell you from my personal experience that it doesn't hurt, and it is worth the three minutes it takes you to create an account.

 And who knows: maybe there will be a documentary about a unique festival that does things different from others soon?
 A festival near the post-music city of Bristol?
 A festival where people love to listen to The Mars Volta all over again in the silent disco?